RaspberryPiFoundation/scratch-curriculum/es-ES/Scratch 1/Rock Band/Rock Band.md

 ## Community Contributed Translation { .challenge .pdf-hidden }

 This project was translated by María Alejandra Aguada from Translators Without Borders.
+Screenshots in Spanish were provided by Montse Verdaguer.
 Our amazing translation volunteers help us give children around the world the chance to learn to code.
 You can help us reach more children by translating a Code Club project via [Github](https://github.com/CodeClub/curriculum_documentation/blob/master/contributing.md) or by getting in touch with us at hello@codeclubworld.